aonemd/weatherpin/README.md

 - Install `ruby 2.4.1` and `yarn`
 - Make a copy of all the files that end in `.example` under `config/` and add your own settings
 - Run `bundle install` and `bin/yarn install` to get all the dependencies
+- Run `touch tmp/caching-dev.txt` to run the application in development with caching enabled
 - Run the server `rails server`
 - Run the test suite using `rails test`
 - Run rubocop using `rubocop`